McDonald’s Worker Assaults Manager With ‘Hot Crispy Bacon’

 Another employee then stepped in to break up the fight, and 911 was called.

-The employee was charged with third degree assault and battery.
+The employee was charged with third-degree assault and battery.

 This is not the first time that bacon has been used as a weapon.